w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Polkadot has a relay chain acting as the main chain of the system.
 The Polkadot relay chain is represented as a ring surrounded by multiple parachains attached to it.
-Based on Polkadot's design, as long as a chain's logic can compile to Wasm and adheres to the relay chain API, then it can connect to the Polkadot network as a parachain.
+Based on Polkadot's design, as long as a chain's logic can compile to Wasm and adheres to the relay chain API, then it can connect to the Polkadot network as a parachain or rollup chain.

 ![polkadot-relay-chain](../assets/polkadot_relay_chain.png)

-Parachains construct and propose blocks to validators on the relay chain, where the blocks undergo rigorous [availability and validity](../learn/learn-parachains-protocol.md) checks before being added to the finalized chain.
-As the relay chain provides the security guarantees, [collators](../learn/learn-collator.md) - full nodes of these parachains - do not have any security responsibilities, and thus do not require a robust incentive system.
+Polkadot's rollups construct and propose blocks to validators on the relay chain, where the blocks undergo rigorous [availability and validity](../learn/learn-parachains-protocol.md) checks before being added to the finalized chain.
+As the relay chain provides the security guarantees, [collators](../learn/learn-collator.md) - full nodes of these rollup chains - do not have any security responsibilities, and thus do not require a robust incentive system.
 This is how the entire network stays up to date with the many transactions that take place.